bamarni/ticketfile/spec/spec.md

 Those commands allow you to write to the receipt, cut the paper, define styles, etc.

-Before going into the specification, here is a first impression of how a Ticketfile might look like :

-    INIT

-    ALIGN CENTER
-    PRINTRAW
-    My Shop
-    Fifth Avenue
-    New York, NY 10020
-    >>>

-    ALIGN LEFT
-    FONT B
-    PRINTLF Invoice n.
-456
-    PRINTLF John Smith
-    FONT A

-    ALIGN RIGHT
-    PRINTRAW
-    8.00
-    15.90
-    ===
-    23.90
-    >>>

-    LF

-    ALIGN CENTER
-    PRINTLF Thank you for your visit!
-    CUT

 *At the moment specification are still subject to change based on usage feedbacks.
 They'll get more stable after a few months.*